mozilla-ai/lumigator/docs/source/user-guides/translation-eval.md

 Alternatively, you can also use the API/SDK to run the experiment.
 The following steps outline the process:

 ### Upload the Dataset
 The dataset upload process is the same as outlined in the [quick start guide](../get-started/quickstart.md#upload-a-dataset).
-Simply update your `DATASET_PATH` to point to your translation dataset in csv format.
+Follow the upload dataset steps outlined there and then return to continue with the next steps below - don't forget to update your `DATASET_PATH` to point to your translation dataset in csv format.

 ### Create an Experiment
 Next, lets proceed to creating an experiment.
 The main point to note here is the `task_definition` field, which is a dictionary that specifies the task as `translation` and the `source_language` and the `target_language`.